mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     **Deploy**: Choose an allied minion.
 Shuffle three copies of it into your deck.

 name:     Moro<br>
-text:     As long as there is a Spriggin this minion has +3⚔️.
+text:     As long as there is a Spriggin, this minion has +3⚔️.

 name:     Oni<br>
 text:     **Forcefield**